yaxu/by-example/01_pihkal.md

 fast 5 "red pink"
 ```

 Now we can see five repetitions of red and pink within a single cycle.

-It is worth noting that the number `5`, as a parameter to `fast` in the above, is itself a pattern.
+The number `5` in the above, is also a pattern.
 When we give a pattern as a 'bare' number like this, it simply repeats that number, once per cycle.
 The below gives a sequence of two numbers to `fast` instead, so that the first half of each cycle is 'speeded up' by a factor of five, and the second half by a factor of three.

 ```{.haskell render="colour"}
 fast "5 3" "red pink"